tfardet/NNGT/doc/user/component-properties.rst

 neurons.
 However, if you want to include additional information regarding the nodes, to account for specific differences in their properties, then node attributes are what you need.
-They are stored in :attr:`~nngt.Graph.nodes_attributes`.
+They are stored in :attr:`~nngt.Graph.node_attributes`.
 Furthermore, to model more realistic neuronal networks, you might also want to define different groups and types of neurons, then connect them in specific ways.
 This specific feature will be provides by :class:`~nngt.NeuralGroup`